hfmiguel/vscode-linters/README.md

 ### aptitude its not mandatory. if you dont want to install,  change all ocurrency of aptitude for apt-get ( or just apt )

-apt-get update && apt-get install aptitude && aptitude install build-essential -y && aptitude install ssh wget ca-certificates git unzip curl
+apt-get update && apt-get install aptitude -y aptitude install build-essential -y aptitude install ssh wget ca-certificates git unzip curl -y

 ### PHP installation